TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 Note that only the sender should close a channel as sending to a closed channel causes a panic but receiving from a closed channel doesn't cause a panic.

-A receiver can also use a for-range loop `for i:= range c` to receive elements from the `c` channel repeatedly until it is closed.
+A receiver can also use a for-range loop `for i := range c` to receive elements from the `c` channel repeatedly until it is closed.
 Note that this blocks the receiver's goroutine until the channel is closed.

 We usually don't need to close a channel unless a receiver must be told that there are no more elements coming, such as to terminate a for-range loop.